kirenguyen/unity-game-controllers/iSpyGameController/iSpyGame_Project_Training_Manuel.md

 4. Learn how to use rosbridge and send ROS messages via ROS Bridge back and forth between Unity code and Python code
 	* Download and install [rosbridge](http://wiki.ros.org/rosbridge_server)

+5. Install all dependencies for iSpy
+	* First install pip3 if necessary. `sudo apt install python3-pip`
+	* Install all python dependencies in `unity-game-controllers/requirements.txt`
+	* Use `sudo apt-get install python-pyaudio python3-pyaudio` to install pyaudio
+	* May need to upgrade `pip` before installing the dependencies. use `pip3 install --upgrade pip`
+	* Use `pip3` to isntall

-5. Try to run iSpy game on your machine
+6. Try to run iSpy game on your machine
 	* run ```roscore```
 	* run command ```roslaunch rosbridge_server rosbridge_websocket.launch```
 	* run ```unity-game-controllers``` using ```python3 -m xxx```